linuxfrorg/linuxfr.org/README.md

 small things like css or quick bugfix.

 In such case and if you have a recent kernel (3.8+) you can give docker a try.
-The big plus is that you don't have to install ruby,l, mysql, or whatever, it all will be 'contained' in the docker image.
+The big plus is that you don't have to install ruby, mysql, or whatever, it all will be 'contained' in the docker image.
+The image is built upon a debian image but can be launched from any distro.

 Step by step: